sud0n1m/iamnotaprogrammer.com/_posts/2012-03-22-Email-Etiquette-Tips.md

 ## Bonus: Scheduling

 Sometimes you end up dealing with unresponsive people.
 By the time they respond, Tuesday at 4 and Wednesday at 2 are no longer available.
 Send everyone to [Tungle](http://tungle.me).
-You can pull in all of your calendars so even if you schedule outside of Tungle too, it's always up to date.
+You can pull in all of your calendars so even if you schedule outside of Tungle too, it's always up to date ([here's mine](http://tungle.me/colinnederkoorn)).